adithid03/Breast-Cancer-Detection/README.md

 # Breast Cancer Detection App using AdaBoost Classifier
+## Introduction
+Breast cancer is one of the most common cancers affecting women worldwide.
+It occurs when cells in the breast grow uncontrollably, forming a tumor that can sometimes spread to other parts of the body.
+It is the most common cancer among women and can also occur in men, although rarely.

 ## Description
 This application leverages machine learning, specifically the AdaBoost classifier, to predict whether a breast tumor is malignant or benign based on various features.
 It provides real-time predictions from user inputs through an intuitive web interface built using Streamlit.
 The application also offers insights into model performance with detailed visualizations and metrics.